cwinglai/hovertime-chatgpt-extension/README.md

 # chatgpt-timehover
 Have you ever looked through a long ChatGPT conversation and asked yourself "when did I even send this?"

-This extension finally gives you the date/time of your prompts that ChatGPT forgot to include (:
+This extension finally gives you the missing timestamps ChatGPT forgot to include.
+Shows the exact date and time of every prompt upon hovering over it (:

 <img width="818" height="283" alt="Screenshot 2025-12-09 at 10 45 56 PM" src="https://github.com/user-attachments/assets/109412d7-090c-4229-921e-8168f3421ad8" />